 Limitation on Screening of Residents upon conversion.
 At conversion, current households are new admissions into the PBV program.
 However, as a condition of participation in the Demonstration, PHAs may only screen households for the mandatory screening requirements established by statute and may not apply any other discretionary screening requirements.
 PHAs must modify their Administrative Plan to implement this alternative requirement.

-Initial Rents Initial rents for PBV contracts are determined by the PHA, in accordance with 24 CFR 983 Subpart G. Such rents generally cannot exceed the lowest of: (i) an amount determined by the PHA, not to exceed 110 percent of the applicable fair market rent (or any exception payment standard approved by the Secretary) for the unit bedroom size minus any utility allowance; (ii) the reasonable rent; or (iii) the rent requested by the owner.
-(See 24 CFR 983.301 for program requirements on establishing initial rents).
+Initial Rents Initial rents for PBV contracts are determined by the PHA, in accordance with 24 CFR Part 983 Subpart G. Such rents generally cannot exceed the lowest of: (i) an amount determined by the PHA, not to exceed 110 percent of the applicable fair market rent (or any exception payment standard approved by the Secretary) for the unit bedroom size minus any utility allowance; (ii) the reasonable rent; or (iii) the rent requested by the owner.
+(See 24 CFR § 983.301 for program requirements on establishing initial rents).
+For RAD conversions, HUD is waiving 24 CFR § 888.113(f)(2) and establishing the alternative requirement that the applicable FMR used for SRO units for initial and re-determined rents shall be the zero bedroom (efficiency) FMR.

 Re-Determined Rents.
-The rent to owner will be redetermined in accordance with 24 CFR 983.302.
-The rent to owner may be redetermined at the owner's request for a rent increase at the annual anniversary date of the HAP contract.
-The rent to owner is also redetermined at such time when there is a five percent or greater decrease in the published FMR.
-Re-determined rents may result in a downward adjustment in certain circumstances, however, PHAs may elect in the HAP contract to establish the initial contract rent as the rent floor as described in 24 CFR 983.30(c)(2).
+The rent to owner will be redetermined in accordance with 24 CFR § 983.302.

 Under-Occupied Units.
 Otherwise-eligible households of two or more individuals occupying a unit determined by the PHA under HUD regulations to be under-occupied shall, upon conversion to PBV, be allowed to remain in those units until such time as an appropriate-size unit becomes available in the project.
 This protection also extends to single elderly and disabled individuals regardless of the unit size.
 When an appropriate-size unit becomes available, the family living in the oversized unit must move to the appropriate-size unit within a reasonable time, as determined by the PHA .
 If the unit size required by the family does not physically exist at the project, the family shall remain in its current unit unless and until a more appropriate-size unit is available.
 If or when a smaller-size unit becomes available, the family must move to the smaller-size unit.
-In order to effectuate this provision, HUD is waiving 24 CFR §983.259(b)(1) & (2) and (c).
+In order to effectuate this provision, HUD is waiving 24 CFR §983.260(b)(1) & (2) and (c).

-For households consisting of single individuals who are not elderly or disabled, the under-occupied unit cannot be included in the PBV HAP contract.
+For households consisting of single individuals who are not elderly or disabled, the under-occupied unit cannot be included in the PBV HAP Contract.
 The PHA shall provide an enhanced voucher (at Mod Rehab projects) or a tenant protection voucher (at Mod Rehab SRO projects) to such individuals, who will have the statutory right to remain in the project (see PIH Notice 2001–41 for enhanced voucher requirements and PIH Notice 2008–12 for guidance on enhanced voucher requirements for overhoused households).
 If the resident moves with tenant-based voucher assistance, the unit is not eligible for conversion under RAD, since the funding to support the converted unit is no longer available.

 Davis-Bacon.
 For those projects with 9 or more assisted units where rehabilitation or construction will occur, Davis-Bacon will apply.
 For more information addressing Davis-Bacon and RAD Second Component transactions, please see PIH Notice entitled ‘Applicability of Davis-Bacon Labor Requirements to Projects Selected as Existing Housing Under the Section 8 Project-Based Voucher Program – Guidance,’ 80 Fed.
 Reg.
 12511, March 9, 2015.